Mani-4296/Daily-Task/README.md

-Using this to save daily training task
+Using this repo to save daily training task